 As is the case with other former British colonies, India has a common law legal system that recognizes the principles of judge-made law and stare decisis.

-The Harvard Law School Library has an extensive print collection of historical and current primary and secondary sources for Indian legal research.
+The Harvard Law School Library has an extensive print collection of historical and current primary and secondary sources researching the law of India.
 In addition, the library subscribes to two databases: Manupatra and SCC Online.
 This guide provides instructions and tips for navigating these resources.

 A quick introductory video on the features of this guide is below.